High Purity Materials

-DC sputtering with metallic targets has fewer process problems since the metals are ductile and the materials feature high conductivity.
-Conversely, semiconductor and ceramic sputtering targets are more prone to process difficulties due to the brittle nature of the materials and the poor electrical and thermal conductivities.
-In order to achieve consistent sputtering over the life of the target, it is essential to have a well-sintered target material with high density.
+DC sputtering with metallic targets has fewer process problems since the metals are ductile, and the materials feature high conductivity.
+Conversely, semiconductors and ceramic sputtering targets are more prone to process difficulties due to the materials' brittle nature and poor electrical and thermal conductivities.
+In order to achieve consistent sputtering over the life of the target, it is essential to have a well-sintered target material with high-density.
 Voids and cracks in the material can propagate and lead to sputtering problems such as arcing, target cracking, and particle generation.